WindyBanana/launcify/README.md

 ---

-## 🔄 Always Up-to-Date
+## 🔄 Auto-Discovery of New AI Editors

-This template automatically stays current with the latest AI editors!
+Your project includes a GitHub Action that checks daily for new AI coding assistants and automatically generates configuration files for them.

-**What happens:** Every day, a GitHub Action checks for new AI coding assistants (like Cursor, Windsurf, etc.) and automatically generates configuration files so they work with your project right away.
+**What happens:** Every day, the action checks if new AI editors (like Cursor, Windsurf, etc.) have been released and creates the necessary config files so they work with your project right away.

-**What this means for you:** If a brand new AI editor launches tomorrow, your project will support it automatically - no manual updates needed.
+**What this means for you:** If a brand new AI editor launches tomorrow, your project will support it automatically.
 You can switch between any AI editor anytime!

+**Important:** When you clicked "Use this template", you got a snapshot of the scripts at that moment.
+The action runs with your copy of those scripts.
+Template improvements made after you created your project won't be included automatically.

-The auto-update only adds new editor configs.
+The auto-discovery only adds new editor configs.
 It never touches your code, settings, or files.

 ---